 2. Select the language you want to edit.
 In this example, we'll use Spanish.

 3. When the window opens, we recommend adding the Key and Module elements to clearly view which key you are edit from which module.

 5. Search: you can search for a specific item to translate.
 The search could be both in the original or destination language if there's already a key.

 6. Click on to edit an existing translation.

-7. Click on to visualize which elements are not yet translated.
-The items with this icon , are the existent keys without translation.
+7. Click on to view which elements are not yet translated.
+The items with this icon , are the existing keys without translation.

 9. When you click on + New Key, the following window will open and you will fill in the necessary info